luislobo/sails-hook-fixtures/README.md

 [![Build status][travis-image]][travis-url]
 [![Dependency Status][daviddm-image]][daviddm-url]

-Installable hook that injects fixtures into your sails ORM at runtime.
-With associations!
+An installable hook that injects fixtures into your Sails ORM at runtime with associations!

 ## Installation
 `npm i sails-hook-fixtures`

 ## Usage
-When lifting your Sails app, any fixtures that are loaded are checked against the model tabels/collections in the database.
+When lifting your Sails app, any fixtures that are loaded are checked against the model tables/collections in the database.
 If the database table/collection is empty, the fixtures for that table/collection are automatically installed.
 If you want to overwrite an existing table/collection each time you lift, use the `overwrite` option.

-Currently only tested against Waterline + MongoDB.
+Currently, only tested against Waterline + MongoDB.

 ## Configuration
 Define your `fixtures` object so that it is loaded as `sails.config.fixtures`.
 For instance, export it in [sails/config/local.js](http://sailsjs.org/#!/documentation/anatomy/myApp/config/local.js.html):

 ```javascript
 // sails/config/local.js